Posts

 Image

 Uniformitarianism : The key to the past can be found in the present.
-I have a strong interest in geography and geology and it was here where I first read of Hutton’s uniformity, I soon found – after teaching development economics - that this principle may be more universal, and may show in economics too.
+I have a strong interest in geography and geology, and it was here that I first read of Hutton’s uniformity.
+After teaching development economics, I soon found that this principle may be more universal and may show up in economics, too.
 The law of uniformitarianism reveals itself in the fractal.
-To describe a fractal, one would eventually cover the principle, only instead of reading as above - the key the past can be found in the present - it would read as the key to the present (scale) can be found in the small scale – or conversely the large scale, assuming. ceteris paribus approach, (holding all else constant or frozen).
-In the below tree fractal, the new (present) cross-section line b-b will share the same, (but different) as the old (past) cross-section line a-a.
-Scale is the only difference - both in time (age) and size.
-Fractal Demonstration of Uniformity It is another insight from the fundamental ch
+To describe a fractal, one would eventually cover the principle, only instead of reading as above—the key to the past can be found in the present—it would read as the key to the present (scale) can be found in the small scale—or conversely, the large scale, assuming a ceteris paribus approach (holding all else constant or frozen).
+In the tree fractal below, the new (present) cross-section line b-b will share the same (but different) as the old (past) cross-section line a-a.
+Scale is the only difference in time (age) and size.
+Fractal Demonstration of Uniformity It is another insight into the fundamental characteristi

 Macro and Micro and the Fractal